Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

     return pi

 fn main():
-    let start = now()     # 2
+   varstart = now()     # 2
     print(calculate_pi(100000000))
-    let calc_time = now() - start
+   varcalc_time = now() - start
     print("Mojo pi2 Calculates PI in ", calc_time/1e9, " seconds")

 # => 3.141592643589326
 # => Mojo pi2 Calculates PI in  1.160146935  seconds
 ```
-The only difference is that we used fn functions in the Mojo version, so all variables have to be declared with let or var, and given a type.
+The only difference is that we used fn functions in the Mojo version, so all variables have to be declared withvaror var, and given a type.
 Mojo runs 17.7 x faster than Python.

 ## 20.9 - Timing a for loop